 Smart Cities in Asia are addressing the challenges of rapid urbanization and environmental pressures in Southeast Asia, gaining popularity.
-Governments and businesses are seeking innovative ways to improve urban quality of life and promote .
+Governments and businesses are seeking innovative ways to improve urban quality of life and promote sustainable development.
 This article explores the concepts, objectives, drawbacks, and challenges of smart cities in this dynamic region.

 Concepts of Smart Cities